 - With multi-asset Audience Ads, you can create up to 16 images, up to 15 short headlines, up to 5 long headlines, and up to 5 descriptions.
 We will automatically serve the best performing combinations to reach the right audience at the right time with the right message.

 - Last but not least, we’re currently piloting automated bidding across the Microsoft Audience Network!
 Currently, enhanced CPC is available so you can maximize conversions on audience campaigns while keeping CPCs below stated bids.
 More automated bidding strategies are also on the way.
 If you would like to participate in this pilot, please contact your account representative or our support team.

 Manage your Audience Ads’ images within Microsoft Advertising Editor

 On the Microsoft Advertising Editor side, we’re releasing ongoing updates to help you manage your Audience Ads campaigns at scale.
 You can currently do bulk management of campaign settings, bids and modifiers, targeting, audience associations, and ads.
 As of this week, you can now manage images for your Audience Ads within the Editor tool!
 This includes creating new ads and uploading, deleting, and replacing images.
 We’ll be releasing more Editor capabilities for Audience Ads in the near future.

 Auto-generated remarketing lists releasing this week

-If you’re looking for a fast, easy way to get started with remarketing, or you’re already using it and want to optimise performance, we’re releasing auto-generated remarketing lists this week to help you do just that.
+If you’re looking for a fast, easy way to get started with remarketing, or you’re already using it and want to optimize performance, we’re releasing auto-generated remarketing lists this week to help you do just that.
 Auto-generated remarketing lists are those that Microsoft Advertising creates automatically for you, and they should be leveraged by any advertiser with a Universal Event Tracking (UET) tag.
 These lists help you reengage with people who are most likely to convert.

 There are three types of auto-generated remarketing lists: